Fibromyalgia Service Dog: How It Works and How to Get One

 Service dogs are trained to perform specific tasks for individuals with disabilities, including those with fibromyalgia.
 They can assist with mobility, retrieve items, or provide DPT to ease the pain.
 Under the ADA, service dogs have full legal access to public spaces.

 Therapy dogs provide comfort and emotional support in group or clinical settings.
 These settings can be hospitals or therapy sessions.
 They are trained to interact with multiple people and offer relief from stress.
+Therapy animals do not have the same legal rights.

-Differences Between Service Animals and ESAs.
+Learn More: Differences between ESAs, Service Animals and Therapy Dogs

 Choosing the Right Service Dog for You